AlmeroSteyn/AlmeroSteyn.github.io/_posts/2018-09-18-killing-accessibility-with-five-words.markdown

 <p>"Only on a site of The Great Static HTML is accessibility to be found"</p>
 </section>
 <section class="no-background smythe" data-background-image="/css/images/2018-09-18-killing-accessibility-with-five-words/frame.png">
-<p>"Thou framework is not accessible!
+<p>"Thy framework is not accessible!
 Thine quest is doomed to fail!"</p>
 </section>
 <section class="no-background smythe" data-background-image="/css/images/2018-09-18-killing-accessibility-with-five-words/frame.png">
 <p>Our hero is crushed.
 This cannot be!</p>